remytr/Data-Analyst-Portfolio/README.md

 ## Portfolio Projects
 ### [Are loyalty programs effective](https://github.com/remytr/Are-loyalty-programs-effective)
+**Project:** Evaluated the effectiveness of a pilot loyalty program for an e-commerce company.
+Make recommendations on Prism+ loyalty program.

 ### [Deciphering Market Attribution for Optimal Strategy](https://github.com/remytr/Deciphering-Market-Attribution-for-Optimal-Strategy)
+**Project:** Should a company invest in paid or organic media?
+How to attribute marketing channels?
+Deeper dive on whether investment for paid advertising has paid off?

 ### [Has marketing spend paid off](https://github.com/remytr/Has-marketing-spend-paid-off-)
+**Project:** FP&A analysts flagged a sharp increase in marketing spend.
+Analysed metrics to see if the marketing spend has paid off.

 ### [Prism Customer Segmentation](https://github.com/remytr/Prism-Customer-Segmentation)
 **Project:** Improve conversion rate through targeted marketing by customer segmentation.